 To start setting effective boundaries for yourself, complete the following steps:

 Identify start, break, and end times that allow you to get into routines and separate yourself from the work.
 Additionally, knowing when you are most productive can help you block time to focus on deep work, leaving other times available for virtual meetings or gatherings.

 With increasing demands on your time and energy it’s also important to set your focus to those goals and tasks that you want to accomplish.
-Part of these are likely going to be the work product for your job, but an additional part might be more aspirational goals, such as growing your network, developing new skills, or giving back to your community.
+Part of these are going to be the work product for your job, but an additional part might be more aspirational goals, such as growing your network, developing new skills, or giving back to your community.
 It’s nearly impossible to do it all, so it requires intention in learning to say “no” even though you might want to always say “yes.”

 A prime example of how we manage this at Workplaceless, is for our CEO, Tammy Bjelland.
-A professional and company goal is for Bjelland to continue to speak at virtual events about remote work.
+A professional and company goal is for Bjelland to continue to speak at virtual events about effective remote and hybrid work.
 However, with the overwhelming number of opportunities that come our way she can’t always say yes.
 We’ve established a rubric for our event participation that allows us to objectively evaluate each opportunity and decide where to spend her time.

 The actual form of documentation can differ by individual; however, it’s important to document.
 For some professionals, blocking time on calendars may be the most effective and visible reminder.
 For others, it may be organizing, scheduling, and documenting tasks in a journal or daily checklist.

 Communicating your boundaries can feel uncomfortable if the process is new to you.
 Ideally, your leadership encourages boundary setting and sharing, and provides frameworks and discussions to facilitate.
 If not, we suggest starting by sharing your calendar and blocking your time in segments aligned to your boundaries.
 Next, have a conversation with your manager about how these boundaries will help you to be more productive in your role and that you want to align on expectations.
 Once you’ve aligned with your management team, then share your boundaries with your broader team.
 Your sharing may even inspire others to do the same.

 At Workplaceless, we embrace creative ideas from every member of our organization.
 Unfortunately, like everyone else, we can’t execute all of the ideas brainstormed.
 Instead, we’ve clearly outlined and communicated our strategic priorities for each year.
 When new ideas arise we evaluate each based on how they align with those strategic priorities and the resources required.
 This provides everyone on the team with a clear understanding of why we decide which opportunities to pursue.